The Start-up visa category is for non-UK nationals wishing to set up a business in the UK.

 This scheme is limited to 20 spaces per year and so sponsorship is a privilege, not a right.
 Please be aware that if successful applicants do not meet the UK Visas and Immigration (UKVI) visa requirements, they might not be able to take part in the scheme.

-You will only be eligible to apply if you have already graduated from a degree level course at Goldsmiths or will graduate in 2020.
+You will only be eligible to apply if you have already graduated from a degree level course at Goldsmiths or will graduate in the current academic year.